optimumsec/security-audits/README.md

 # Audit Reports

-List of audit reports led by me as a Lead Security Researcher.
+This is a partial list of public audit reports led by me as a Lead Security Researcher.

 | Project Name          | Date          | Report Link                                              |
 |-----------------------|---------------|----------------------------------------------------------|